 - A kea that was being attacked by magpies hid behind a tramper who fended them off.

-The New Zealand kea is a protected species.
 Like many other native birds, kea suffer from predation by introduced mammals.
 Kea are also impacted by human activity.

 Introduced predators kill kea